git-for-windows/git-for-windows.github.io/content/how-to-participate.md

 aliases:
   - "How-to-participate"
 ---
+# You want to contribute?
+Great.
+Here's how!

 There are several ways to participate in the Git for Windows project.
 First off, have a look at the [governance model](https://gitforwindows.org/governance-model.html) of the project.

-# Help users
+## Help users

 In [Git for Windows' discussions](https://github.com/git-for-windows/git/discussions/) or on [the issue tracker](https://github.com/git-for-windows/git/issues), help is always welcome.

-# Add documentation
+## Add documentation

 A lot of documentation wants to be written, still.
 A good place is [the Git for Windows wiki](https://github.com/git-for-windows/git/wiki).
 Tutorials, step by step instructions and general background information, etc. Even just keep the links up to date and reporting inconsistencies is helpful.

-# Fix bugs or add features in the Git code itself
+## Fix bugs or add features in the Git code itself

 Download [the SDK](https://gitforwindows.org/#download-sdk) and build Git.
 See the [CONTRIBUTING.md](https://github.com/git-for-windows/git/blob/HEAD/CONTRIBUTING.md) page/file